 Find out more about what graphs and charts are best for your type of data here.

-You can start by importing the data from Excel, or update your designs afterwards.
+You can start by importing the data from Excel, or you can start by creating a design and link to the correct data afterward.
 Next to Excel, data can be imported as CSV or linked to an online data source, such as OneDrive XLS or Google Sheets.

 Once designed in Datylon, you can customize, annotate, and enhance design elements further, and combine visualizations, add text, or create comprehensive infographics or reports.